-Details of Baillie Gifford's oversight and management of climate-related risks and opportunities across the firm can be found in our entity-level TCFD-aligned Climate Report.
+Details of Baillie Gifford's oversight and management of climate-related risks and opportunities across the firm can be found in our entity-level TCFD-aligned Climate Report on the Baillie Gifford website.
 At the portfolio level, the assessment and management of such risks and opportunities is the responsibility of the individual investment team.